-Based on reported use of this NWP during the period of March 19, 2012, to June 10, 2016, the Albuquerque, Galveston, Fort Worth and Tulsa Districts estimate that this NWP will be used approximately 0 times per year in Texas, resulting in impacts to approximately 0 acres of waters of the United States.
-The reported use includes preconstruction notifications submitted to the Albuquerque, Galveston, Fort Worth and Tulsa Districts, as required by the terms and conditions of the NWP as well as regional conditions imposed by division engineers.
+Based on reported use of this NWP during the period of March 19, 2012, to June 10, 2016, the Albuquerque, Galveston, Fort Worth and Tulsa Districts estimated the used approximately times per year each NWP will be used in Texas and the resulting acreage of waters of the United States impacted.
+(See Table 2) The reported use includes pre-construction notifications submitted to the Albuquerque, Galveston, Fort Worth and Tulsa Districts, as required by the terms and conditions of the NWP as well as regional conditions imposed by division engineers.
 The reported use also includes voluntary notifications submitted to the Albuquerque, Galveston, Fort Worth and Tulsa Districts where the applicants request written verification in cases when pre-construction notification is not required.
 The reported use does not include activities that do not require pre-construction notification and were not voluntarily reported to the Albuquerque, Galveston, Fort Worth and Tulsa Districts.
+The Albuquerque, Galveston, Fort Worth and Tulsa Districts have also estimated the approximate times each NWP activities will occur each year that do not require pre-construction notification, and that resulting acres of impacts jurisdictional waters each year.
+(See Table 3)